LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 `Kp = [1000,300,300,100][Nm/rad]` (waist (root),hip,knee,ankle),
 `Kd = 0.1*Kp`,
 `Torque limits = [200,200,150,90][Nm]` (waist (root),hip,knee,ankle).
 The implementation is based on [this paper](https://www.cc.gatech.edu/people/home/turk/my_papers/stable_pd.pdf).
+The PID velocity controller in Webots was tuned in a way that partially improve the walk.
+The PID constants are set using the function `gainTuningForDefaultPIDVelocityControl()` from the file `apply.cpp`.

 <a name="RobotController"></a>
 ### Robot's Controller